🧩 mems-ana_demo

 | 🇺🇸 English |

-This hysteresis is imposed as a fixed input condition for all subsequent results.
+This hysteresis loop is imposed as a fixed, common input condition

 - Vertical axis: out-of-plane displacement $u_z$